 The AAS in Electronics Engineering Technology is accredited by Engineering Technology Accreditation Commission of ABET, www.abet.org.

 All of the Electronics Engineering Technology AAS degrees are approved for Tech Prep.
 Qualified high school students may earn up to six credit hours toward the AAS degree through Tech Prep or dual credit.
 See an HCC counselor for information.

-Students may transfer credits for the following courses to an Engineering Technology program at a four-year university in Texas: CETT 1403, DC Circuits; CETT 1405, AC Circuits; CETT 1425, Digital Fundamentals; CETT 1429, Solid State Devices; CETT 1457, Solid State Circuits.
+Students may transfer credits for the following courses to an Engineering Technology program at a four-year university in Texas: CETT 1403, DC Circuits; CETT 1405, AC Circuits; CETT 1425, Digital Fundamentals; CETT 1429, Solid State Devices; CETT 1357 (formally 1457), Solid State Circuits.

 In addition, please note that a student may only earn one Occupational Skills Award (OSA) per academic year.

 TSI testing required prior to first enrollment for all AAS degrees and Level II certificates.

 Mission statement of the Electronics Engineering Technology Department

 The Department of Electronics Engineering Technology is committed to prepare technical careers for a changing technological society.
 The Mission of the Electronic Engineering Technology Department is to provide educational and training opportunities to individuals so that they may achieve their highest potential for employment in the field of Electronics.
 This is accomplished by providing a curriculum in Electronics Engineering Technology consistent with the mission of the Houston Community College System in cooperation with business and industry.

 The Electronics Engineering Technology Program is committed to teaching and community service in support of the mission of the College.
 The major goals are to support the mission and to provide the highest quality educational experience and training in Electronics Engineering Technology so individuals will: